NICER Magnetar Burst Catalog: Results and Discussion

 In addition to bursts from other magnetars, \citet{2013ApJ...778..105L} reported 275 bursts from 1E~1547.0$-$5048 detected with \textit{Swift}/X-ray Telescope (XRT), with a $T_{90}$ distribution peaking at 207\,ms and 262 bursts from SGR~0501+4516 detected with \textit{XMM-Newton}, whose $T_{90}$ durations peak at about 100\,ms. \citet{2015ApJS..218...11C} presented a catalog of 440 bursts from at least eight magnetars observed by \textit{Fermi}/GBM.
 Among these, 386 bursts originate from 1E~1547.0$-$5048 and have a $T_{90}$ peak at 156\,ms, while the remaining bursts peak around 80\,ms. Overall, these duration distributions are longer than those of the regular magnetar bursts in our \textit{NICER} sample.
 One likely explanation is that \textit{NICER} offers superior time resolution and larger effective area than those aforementioned missions, it is more sensitive to faint or shorter duration bursts.
 Consequently, our catalog includes a substantial number of short bursts, leading to systematically shorter $T_{90}$ distributions compared to previous studies.

 Differences in energy coverage and background levels also play an important role.
 The \textit{Fermi}/GBM catalog is based on observations in the 8--200\,keV range, which differs significantly from the 0.5--8\,keV band used in this work.
 In addition, \textit{Fermi}/GBM has a higher background rate, which can cause the rising and decaying tails of bursts to be buried in the background.
 As a result, burst durations measured with GBM are often shorter than those measured with \textit{NICER}, even for the same burst, as shown by \citet{2021NatAs...5..408Y}.
 This effect is also evident for 1E~1547.0$-$5048, where the $T_{90}$ peak is longer in \textit{Swift}/XRT data than in \textit{Fermi}/GBM data, despite probing the same outburst \citep{2013ApJ...778..105L,2015ApJS..218...11C}.
 In contrast, most bursts from magnetars other than SGR~1935+2154 in our NICER catalog (e.g., Swift~J1555.2$-$5402, Swift~J1818.0$-$1607, and SGR~1830$-$0645) exhibit durations significantly shorter than those of 1E~1547.0$-$5048 detected by \textit{Fermi}/GBM.
 This difference suggests that the bursts captured by GBM may be primarily sourced from more energetic bursting episodes, similar to the highly active 2020 outburst of SGR~1935+2154.
-Interestingly, the 2009 outburst of 1E~1547.0$-$5048, from which the GBM bursts originate, was also accompanied by the detection of radio bursts \citep{2021ApJ...907....7I}.
-Although these radio bursts were less energetic than typical extragalactic FRBs and the FRBs associated with SGR~1935+2154, their occurrence may point to the existence of different magnetar outburst modes, some of which are characterized by more energetic X-ray bursting activity and an enhanced likelihood of radio burst emission.